For basic facts and formal photographs, see the Press page.

 Culture clash.
 Much of my fiction explores conflicts between cultures.
 You might think this theme a legacy of my training as an anthropologist or of many years of reading history.
 Perhaps a stronger source lies in my background as someone neither fully of one culture nor of another.

 My mother came from a Pennsylvania Dutch background and was the first in her family to complete high school; my father's mother belonged to the Daughters of the American Revolution and had a college degree, as did her mother, and her mother before her.
 My hometown of Beavercreek, Ohio, lies smack on the invisible line where Northern culture and Southern culture collide and not far from the edge of the Appalachian cultural area.
-I've lived in the North, South, East, and West, in small towns and big cities, and belonged nowhere except New Orleans (where anyone can fit in).
+I've lived in the North, South, East, and West, in small towns and big cities, and belonged nowhere except New Orleans and Asheville, North Carolina (where anyone can fit in).

 Finding ways to bridge cultural gaps is essential in today's world.
 Because of people who think their beliefs and customs are the only correct ones, our civilization teeters on the brink of disintegration or even outright destruction.
 I hope my fiction encourage readers to take a stand in favor of understanding and tolerance.
 In Benjamin Franklin's famous words (as cited in Bartlett's), "We must all hang together, or assuredly we shall all hang separately."